 Symptoms vary.
 They can be mild to severe.
 Some may require treatment.
 Some women glide through menopause without problem.

-A reputable best gynecologist near me has listed out the commonest changes that occur at midlife in women.
+A reputable gynecologist in Gaur City, Noida has listed out the commonest changes that occur at midlife in women.
 However, please note that some changes may be a natural part of aging and not directly linked to menopause.

 Periods may become longer or shorter, heavier or lighter.
 This is normal.
 However, you must consult a doctor in case of: